abbottLane-zz/Subs_Abuse_Train_Test/README.md

 2. ODBC driver and settings config file: <br />
   &nbsp;&nbsp;&nbsp;&nbsp;i.
 You must have an ODBC driver installed on your machine. <br />
-  &nbsp;&nbsp;&nbsp;&nbsp; ii.
+  &nbsp;&nbsp;&nbsp;&nbsp;ii.
 This application currently relies on Labkey databases storing training and testing data.
 In order ensure the program pulls data from the correct sources, you must include a config file at the following location: <br />
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
 UNIX: '/etc/nlp-abstraction-pipeline/config/odbc_settings' <br />
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
 WINDOWS: '%USERPROFILE%\AppData\Local\nlp-abstraction-pipeline\config\odbc_settings' <br />
   &nbsp;&nbsp;&nbsp;&nbsp;iii.
 The config file at the above location should look something like this: <br />